zhmylove/korgwm/doc/Development.md

 - Req.19: WM should support not only regular hotkeys, but also media buttons in order to control volume, brightness and so on;
 - ...

-The full list of [the initial requirements](../architecture/00_requirements.txt) is saved in architecture directory.
+The full list of [the initial requirements](../architecture/00_requirements.txt) is saved in an architecture directory.

 ## Architectural decisions